 The Salvaterra Foreign Service history began in August 1983 when her husband was assigned to Ankara, Turkey.
 She reports, “Despite the joys and challenges of raising three daughters overseas, I always managed to find meaningful employment at our posts overseas.
 I served as CLO Coordinator in both Ankara and Brasilia, Brazil.
 I was an ESL teacher for 3 years in a Japanese public high school in Tokyo.
 And for 3 years in Bonn, Germany I worked in the Embassy HR Office and was responsible for family member employment and local AMCIT hiring.”

 Cathy served overseas at 5 posts over 17 consecutive years with no Washington assignments.
-Upon her return to DC in 1999, she was hired as the CLO Program Coordinator in the Family Liaison Office where she had worldwide responsibility for the management of the CLO program and CLO training.
+Upon her return to DC in 1999, she was hired as the CLO Program Coordinator in the Global Community Liaison Office where she had worldwide responsibility for the management of the CLO program and CLO training.
 She remained in that position for four years until her retirement from the Department of State in 2003.

 The Lesley Dorman Award was created in 1993, to honor Lesley Dorman, AAFSW president from 1976 to 1981.
-Lesley played a key role in the groundbreaking “Report on the Concerns of Foreign Service Spouses and Families,” the creation of the Family Liaison Office. and much more.
+Lesley played a key role in the groundbreaking “Report on the Concerns of Foreign Service Spouses and Families,” the creation of the Global Community Liaison Office. and much more.
 The award recognizes an AAFSW member who has performed outstanding service in all aspects of the organization.
 Cathy Salvaterra’s contributions to SOSA, the Art & BookFair, the BookRoom and many other areas make her a well-deserving recipient of this award.